A Good Friday / Easter diversity challenge to my friends from other meta-physical (or materialist) tribes

 Pastor Ed had suggested it, after I asked what I could do to help.

-The message he left on July 5th said Stuart Berry had been killed.
+The message he left on July 5th said eight-year-old Stuart Berry had been killed.
 Hit by a car while on vacation.

 My understanding is that Stuart died on the 4th of July.